ayumi-cloud/oc-security-module/README.md

 October II has updated the backend error phraser and removed the `three dots` hiding various links and identities, in the `Error Tracking` section.
 There was no need to hide important information in the backend, **this protection only applies to the frontend now!** Thus making bug testing and error handling much easier for developers working on plugins, apps and themes.

+### Reducing seizure risk

+Photosensitive seizures can be provoked by certain types of flashing in web or computer content, including mouse-overs that cause large areas of the screen to rapidly flash on and off repeatedly.
+Hazardous, seizure-inducing content has been inadvertently broadcast on television in the past, causing mass seizures in children.
+As web content becomes more dynamic and media-rich, it is important to prevent similar problems.

+To minimize the risk of visually induced seizures, web designers and computer software developers should become familiar with the triggers of photosensitive disorder seizures.
+Content to consider includes bright and rapid flashes, especially red flash, and some spatial patterns.
+The [Web Content Accessibility Guidelines 2.0](http://www.w3.org/TR/WCAG20/) provides recommendations for using these forms of content safely.
+These guidelines include restrictions related to frequency, luminance, area and color of any flashing.

+In general, web or computer content will not provoke seizures if either of the following is true:

+- There are no more than three general flashes and no more than three red flashes within any one-second period, or
+- The combined area of flashes occurring concurrently occupies no more than a total of one quarter of any 341 x 256 pixel rectangle anywhere on the displayed screen area when the content is viewed at 1024 by 768 pixels.

+> This module and other modules in October II has been tested using the Photosensitive Epilepsy Analysis Tool (PEAT), a download can be found here: https://trace.umd.edu/sites/trace.umd.edu/files/peat_2017-02-15.zip

+Note: The above tool has been virus scanned: https://www.virustotal.com/gui/url/e3580eaef2630fdb750b76bd09852246e5537fe56c8c999469b9867e6eac56d9/detection

 ## Reporting a Vulnerability

 We strive to make the code accessible to a wide audience of beginner and experienced users.